Home / Resume / Healthcare / Nursing Resume

 Key skills to include

-These are the most in-demand nursing skills across job postings in 2026.
-Pick the ones that match your unit specialty and target role.
+These are the credential and clinical keywords registered nurse job postings and hospital ATS systems screen for in 2026.
+Pick the ones that match your unit and target role, using the exact wording from the posting.

 Tip: If the job posting mentions a specific unit type, certification, or EHR system, add it using their exact wording.
-Nursing ATS systems filter aggressively on these keywords.
+Registered nurse ATS systems filter aggressively on these keywords.

 Resume summary examples you can steal